To practise as a dietitian in Australia, you must become accredited by the Dietitians Australia (as an Accredited Practising Dietitian).

 A nutritionist may often function as the intermediary between a company and the public, and have the opportunity to improve the health of the population by analysing and having an impact on food supply.
 Careers in the food industry can span areas including:

 - food analysis and product development

 - food technology and science

 - sensory evaluation.

 Nutritionists working in media and marketing may work as a media liaison or as a food commentator for radio and television, or may write and edit nutrition-related content for social media, websites, books and magazines.

 Nutrition research and education

 If you dream of being an expert in your field and have an appetite to understand topics in depth and improve society's understanding of health, you may like to pursue a career in nutrition research.
-You have the opportunity to publish your work and and travel the world conducting research in your chosen field.
+You have the opportunity to publish your work and travel the world conducting research in your chosen field.
 Work in universities, hospitals, research institutes and in the food industry as an academic researcher.